Refinitiv/Real-Time-SDK/Java/Ema/README.md

 # Issues and Workarounds

     - EMA-9: Generic Message is not currently supported on login stream.
     - EMA-414: Although VIEW interface is supported at the EMA level, view requests are sent without ‘view definition'.
 Full views will be received.
     - EMA-375: EMAJ cannot send login request with the "User Token" nametype
     - EMA-401: Source directory reissue may internally request on invalid handle
-	- EMA-412: NumInputBuffers are not logged
+    - EMA-437 Batch Request status message itemName not correct.
+	- EMA-618 Invalid value connectionPingTimeout is not defaults to default value
+    - EMA-619 CaseId: 04749617 EMA Java throws a ClassCastException while processing a Batch Request
+    - EMA-620 CaseId: 04745892 NPE in EMA Java Batch example while making multiple batch requests
+    - EMA-621 CaseId: 04756012 EMA Java Consumer logs error messages when requesting multiple items
+	- EMA-622Invalid value of compressionThreshold give error and could not connect
+    - EMA-623 Encoding a length-specified DateTime with nanoseconds returns INVALID_DATA.
+    - EMA-624 Invalid config for tcpNodelay and REconnectMaxDelay defaults to incorrect defaults.

 # Obtaining the Thomson Reuters Field Dictionaries